Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 ## First React App - The Greeting App

 Before you dive into more deep and challenging topics, let's have some fun building an app.
-Your first React app will present your users with an input and send them a friendly greeting message.

-In this very first React coding exercise, you’ll build a really simple React app that accepts a `name` from our user and displays this as part of a nice greeting message.
+Your first React app will present your users with an input and send them a friendly greeting message. you  build a really simple React app that accepts a `name` from our user and displays this as part of a nice greeting message.

 Let’s look at what you’ll be building.

 ![](assets/welcome-app.png)

 This is the finished example you will build, before you refactor it.
-Once it’s running, you’ll see you have a simple `title` to welcome the user to the app, and a set of instructions to invite the user to enter their `name` and click the ‘`update`’ button.
+Once it’s running, you see a simple `title` to welcome the user to the app, and a set of instructions to invite the user to enter their `name` and click the ‘`update`’ button.

 If I enter my details and hit the update button, you see the text ‘we haven’t been introduced’ is replaced with my name, ‘Vicki Bealman’.

-This is a straightforward demo that isn’t too complex, but highlights a number of key React concepts you’ll be building on throughout the course.
+This is a straightforward demo not too complex, but highlights a number of key React concepts you’ll be building on throughout the course.

-Next you will break the Greeting App down into its `component` parts and take a sneak peak under the hood at how everything pins together.
+Next you break the Greeting App down into its `component` parts and take a sneak peak under the hood at how everything pins together.

 ## L01 Hands On Guided Learning: Build the Greeting App

 Welcome to your very first React hands-on practice assignment, as part of this React Course.

-The first real example you're going to build is a really simple greeting app that’s going to accept a `name` in an `input` box and output it back as part of a welcoming message.
+The first real example you will build is a really simple greeting app that’s going to accept a `name` in an `input` box and output it back as part of a welcoming message.

 ## Requirements